delta1512/BOINCOS/README.md

 ## Where can I get it?

-BOINCOS will at first be accessed through this repository's releases page (if possible).
+BOINCOS will at first be accessed through this repository's releases page.
 In the near future a bittorrent distribution method will be looked into.

-BOINCOS has not been released as of yet.
+Find the latest release on the [releases page](https://github.com/delta1512/BOINCOS/releases).

 ## Requirements